Rules & Regulations

 Eligibility for Season Points RaceTo qualify as a season points race top 3 winner you must have participated in at least 10 races.
 You must be present to win.

 BiathlonThe mountain biathlon event held at Soldier Hollow is one of the most fun events of the series.
 It combines a short, high adrenaline mountain bike course with Olympic style range shooting.
 Each participant races around the designated course, comes into the shooting range, does his/her best at hitting 5 targets with 5 pellets shot from air guns provided by Euclid Outdoors then races back out onto the course for another lap.
 Those who do not hit all five targets do a small penalty lap for each target missed before re-entering the regular race course loop.
-Depending on your category you will do between 2-6 laps around the race course and shooting range.
+Depending on your category and lap length, you will do between 2-6 laps around the race course and shooting range.
 A safety meeting is held just before race start time on biathlon event days.
 During the safety meeting participants receive all the general and safety instructions they will need to enjoy this great event.
 No special equipment or knowledge is required to participate in this event, just regular race clothing.
 Air guns and pellets are provided by Euclid Outdoors, no personal air guns or other biathlon shooting equipment is allowed at this event.

 CategoriesThere are 6 racing categories to choose from.
 Men and Women are combined in all categories.
 Category selection should be made based on your overall performance regardless of what category you race in other events such as ICUP races.
 Generally speaking racers participating in ICUP events on a regular basis will race up a category in our series.
 The overall theory behind the categories in our events is to provide similar levels of competition for all participants.
 If you place in the top 3 in 8 races you will be asked to move up to the next category.
 If you place 1st in 3 of the races you will be asked to move up to the next category.
 Since there are no prizes for placing each week there should be no reason for racers to “sandbag”.
 Even the year end points competition is generally won by those who have consistently participated in the races throughout the season not by those who have placed in the top 5 at just a few races.
 Please review your last year’s results and see which category will provide the best fit for personal progress and competition.